sdecamillis/sdecamillis.github.io/_pages/credentials.md

 - Enduring capacity for learning.
 - Flexible, multidisciplinary aptitude.
 - Constructive mentoring and supervision.
-- Award-winning communication abilities.
+- Excellent communication abilities.
-- Experience in boards, committees, and review panels.
+- Experience in boards and review panels.

 ---